Study sustainability globally

 ASU Study Abroad Office

 The ASU Study Abroad Office (SAO) administers programs in over 55 countries, totaling more than 250 different programs.
 Students can study abroad during the summer term, fall semester, spring semester or full academic year.
+In addition, Global Intensive Experiences (GIE) offer shorter programs over spring and winter breaks.
 Sustainability study abroad programs offered through the ASU Study Abroad Office in conjunction with the Global Sustainability Studies Program can be found above.